Guide to supplementary reason codes

 • has been resolved successfully;

-• does not respond to treatment or does not resolve, and onward referral is made for medical support/intervention; or
+• does not respond to treatment or does not resolve, and onward referral is made to an ophthalmic hospital or to the patient’s GP practice for medical support/intervention; or

-Where an episode of care is complete and no follow-up appointments with the patient are scheduled, and the anterior eye condition later reoccurs such that the IP optometrist or OMP determines that the provision of any Stage 2 treatment is clinically required in accordance with Annex C, then a new episode of care is deemed to have commenced and a GOS claim under this reason code can be made.
+Where an episode of care is complete and no follow-up appointments with the patient are scheduled, and the anterior eye condition later reoccurs such that the specialist IP optometrist or specialist OMP determines that the provision of any Stage 2 treatment is clinically required in accordance with Annex C, then a new episode of care is deemed to have commenced and a specialist supplementary eye examination claim under reason code 5.0 can be made.

 This code is to be used in the following circumstances: